Breast Reduction

 - Mammogram: An x-ray image of the breast.

-- MRI (Magnetic Resonance Imaging): A painless test to view tissue, similar to an x-ray.
+- Magnetic resonance imaging (MRI): a painless test to view tissue similar to an x-ray.

-- Reduction mammaplasty: The surgical removal of breast tissue to reduce the size of breasts, also known as breast reduction surgery.
+- Reduction mammaplasty: The surgical removal of breast tissue to reduce the size of breasts.

 Procedure Information © American Society of Plastic Surgeons

-Results with Breast Reduction at Hedden & Gunn Plastic Surgery are smaller, more convenient and comfortable breasts in better proportion to your body.
+Results with Breast Reduction are smaller, more convenient and comfortable breasts in better proportion to your body.

 Birmingham, AL Office & Surgery Suites